 We’ve taken a lot of flack from people who let us know that our recommendations for wearing sport sandals or mesh amphibian hikers are reckless and unsafe.
-“Because of the danger of snake bite you should really recommend hiking boots.”
+We’ve been told many times, “Because of the danger of snake bite you should really recommend hiking boots.”

-While they are correct in assuming that the sandals and amphibians won’t provide any protection from snake bite they’re mistaken in thinking that hiking boots will.
-You might as well be wearing slippers when it comes to fangs.
+While our critics are correct in assuming that the sandals and water shoes won’t provide any protection from snake bite they’re mistaken in thinking that most hiking boots will be better.
+You might as well be wearing slippers when it comes to terciopelo fangs.

-Scientists and others who spend considerable amounts of time in areas where snakes are common know this and use what are called snake gaiters.
+Scientists and others who spend time in areas where snakes are common know this and use what are called snake gaiters (see image).
 They’re light-weight kevlar and cordura armor that covers the top of the foot and the calf nearly up to the knee.
-They are definitely a pain but they work.
+They are expensive and a bit clumsy but they work.